Imasha-Senadheera/Box-of-Joy-gift-box-Ecommerce-website/README.md

 # Box-of-Joy-gift-box-Ecommerce-website 🎁
-This is created only for academic purposes.
-This online gift box store is built using the WordPress platform.
+This online gift box store is built using the WordPress platform, designed using the Elementor plugin, and hosted using pantheon.io.

 The purpose of the project is to provide a simple and user-friendly e-commerce website that allows customers to purchase gift boxes for different occasions.

+This is created for academic purposes only.

+➟ Click the link to the website: https://lnkd.in/dphmMeSp ➟ Click the link to the website video demostration: https://www.linkedin.com/posts/activity-7069197023823953921-qO5R?utm_source=share&utm_medium=member_desktop

 ## ScreenShot of the Website